kabarton62/cybersec-tools-II/sqli/exercise4.md

 These statements confirm that the application is vulnerable to SQLi.

 ## Automating Blind SQLi with sqlmap
+### Challenge 2: Detect the DBMS and Confirm SQLi Vulnerability

 Start with a basic scan, but first flush and purge sqlmap's cache.

 ```